tfeist12/Obsidian/HPE Notes/To Do.md

 CL = R8Z96A,9300

 inputs:
-firmware version spec -> prefix can be extracted out of
+firmware version spec -> prefix can be extracted out of and used to check model switch part number -> check configmap entry to